-Let’s go through the key differences between the both briefly: –
+Let’s go through the key differences between both briefly –

 Advantages of the Indian Civil Services System

-An effectual structure and longevity of the public policy implementation is in place, irrespective of the government in power.
+An effectual structure and longevity of the public policy implementation are in place, irrespective of the government in power.

-The permanence and impartial nature of their position restricts immoral behavior by public servants for any short-term gains
+The permanence and impartial nature of their position restricts immoral behaviour by public servants for any short-term gains

-The system consolidates the ideology and methodology of the entire public administrative system and confers unity to its objectives
+The system consolidates the ideology and methodology of the entire public administration system and confers unity to its objectives.

 - The system is impartial with reference to political attribution